 Possible repeat valve repair or replacement

-Talk with your healthcare provider about what sports activities are safe for your child.
+Talk with your child's healthcare provider about what sports activities are safe.

 Contact your child’s healthcare provider if you notice:

 Symptoms such as chest pain or trouble breathing that get worse

 If you child has had a procedure, make sure to follow all instructions from the surgeon.
 And make sure to keep all follow-up appointments with your child’s cardiologist and surgeon.

 Aortic stenosis means that a valve in your child’s heart is too narrow or is blocked.
 This condition can be mild, moderate, or severe.

 Common symptoms are tiredness, trouble feeding and not enough weight gain, dizziness, shortness of breath, chest pain or discomfort, and a fast heartbeat.